University of Georgia Graduate School: History

 Founded in 1785, the University of Georgia awarded its first graduate degree, a Master of Arts, nearly a century later in 1870.
 The first Master of Arts curriculum was put in place in 1868 during the administration of Chancellor Andrew A. Lipscomb, and the first graduate degrees were awarded in 1870 to Washington Dessau, future chancellor Walter Barnard Hill, and Burgess Smith.
 By 1877, the university's catalog referenced a requirement to take every course offered by the university in order to qualify for the Master of Arts.

 In 1872, graduate degree programs in Civil and Mining Engineering were added.
 The Master of Agriculture was authorized in 1875 with the first student, M.L.
 Morris earning the first such degree in 1876.
 The Master of Science followed in 1890.
 Marion M. Hull earned the first M.S. degree in 1892.
 Fellowships for graduate studies first appeared in the university catalog in 1891.
 This description mentioned assistance for providing "certain duties such as tutoring slower students".

 Prior to 1910, all post-graduate courses were under the direction of a faculty committee.
-In 1910, the Board of Regents and Chancellor David Barrow formally established the Graduate School and appointed Dr. Willis Henry Bocock as its dean.
+In 1910, the Board of Regents and Chancellor David Barrow formally established the Graduate School and appointed Willis Henry Bocock as its dean.
 Seven male students enrolled that fall.
 It would be nearly a decade later before women gained formal admittance; fifty years for African-Americans.
 The newly formed Graduate School oversaw 12 fields of study.
 The Master of Arts alone included philosophy, math, education, history, political science, rhetoric, English literature, German, Latin, Greek, and Romance languages.
 By 1913, the four degree programs offered included the Master of Arts, Master of Science, Master of Science in agriculture and in civil engineering, and the first formal master's degrees were awarded.